sourcegraph/about/handbook/marketing/index.md

 A marketing qualified lead is any of:

-- a submission of the request-demo form
+- a submission of the request a demo, contact us, automation, or hackathon forms
 - a new Sourcegraph instance set up

 ### [SQL](../sales/index.md#lead) (sales-qualified lead)